FreeXR/freexr-guides/privatequest-setup.md

 	- Now in the init tab, press `Set DeviceKey`
  	- Doing all this has made it so that PrivateQuest is the only authority with control over your headset!
 Meta's phone app can no longer control it.
    	- In the Config tab, press `Set time`
+	- In the Config tab, next to OTA Update, press Get.
+This will move the toggle to ON position.
+  	- Now slide the OTA Update toggle to **OFF**
+  	- Now press Get again to confirm that ota update is off!

 Now if you want a meta-less setup, in the Init tab, press `Set combined token`.